 Oscar (fish) needs more care than any other fish.
 It is important to provide them with a wide range of nutrition in their diet.
 The deficiency of nutrition or overfeeding can lead to many diseases in them.

 Also, changing the water once or twice a week is important.
-It will maintain the water conditions and help in reducing the toxin level in the tank.
-The one common disease found in the members of the family Cichlids is ‘hole in the head’ disease.
+It will maintain the water conditions and help reduce the tank’s toxin level.
+The one common disease found in members of the cichlid family is the ‘hole in the head’ disease.

 Oscar Fish Breeding Guide

-Oscar is another breed of fishes who are hard to breed.
-You can’t just put pair of male and female Oscars in the tank and expect them to mate.
-They won’t mate unless they find their suitable partner.
+Oscar is another hard-to-breed fish.
+You can’t just put a pair of male and female Oscars in the tank and expect them to mate.
+They won’t mate unless they find a suitable partner.

 You have two options to make sure they breed.
-First, you can buy an already mating pair.
-Second, you can buy a group of young Oscars and wait till they grow up and find their suitable partners.
+First, you can buy a mating pair that is already in stock.
+Second, you can buy a group of young Oscars and wait until they grow up and find suitable partners.
 The second process can take 1-2 years, while the first one won’t take much time.

 The rainy season is the perfect time for Oscars to mate.
 In an artificial tank, you can make the mating environment by lowering the water temperature to a few degrees and sprinkling water on the surface for a few minutes.

-The spawning fish will indicate her partner by flaring gills and waggling their fin.
-The pair will then clean the rock surface for eggs.
+The spawning fish indicates her partner by flaring gills and waggling its fin.
+The pair then cleans the rock surface for eggs.
 A healthy and large Oscar female can give birth to up to 3000 eggs.

-After the eggs are laid, the parents guard it.
-The female will fan them while the male will keep other fishes away from the eggs.
+After the eggs are laid, the parents guard them.
+The female fanning them while the male keeping other fish away from them.
 It can take 2-3 days for the eggs to hatch.
 You can also move the eggs to another tank with a sponge filter.
-It will increase the chances of survival for the fries.
+This will increase the chances of survival for the fries.

-The fries need constant care and can be fed in a small amount for 3-4 times a day.
-It will trigger their growth.
-But you can put a group of Oscars in a small tank.
-It will cause stress and can hinder their growth as well.
+The fries need constant care and can be fed a small amount 3-4 times a day.
+This will trigger their growth.
+However, you can put a group of Oscars in a small tank.
+This will cause stress and can hinder their growth as well.

 Should You Keep Oscar Fish?

-Oscars are hardy, but keeping them in already set up an aquarium is not a good idea.
-It is advised to set up a tank by keeping the requirements of Oscar in mind.
+Oscars are hardy, but keeping them in an aquarium already set up is not a good idea.
+It is advised to set up a tank keeping Oscar’s requirements in mind.

-Once the tank is set and running, you won’t face any big challenges with them.
+Once the tank is set and running, you won’t face any big challenges with it.
 Oscars will add vividness and variety to your tank.
-Their activities will keep you engaged with them, and they will soon become your favorite.
+Their activities will keep you engaged, and they will soon become your favorite.

-You can face a challenge while preparing for breeding them, but you will get a chance to experiment with their diet.
-You can add variety to the diet that will help in maintaining the nutrition level.
+Preparing for breeding them can be challenging, but you will get a chance to experiment with their diet.
+You can add variety to the diet to help maintain the nutrition level.

-Do you own an Oscar fish or planning to have one?
-And do you keep them in pairs or single?
-Let us know in the comments.
+Do you own an Oscar fish or plan to have one?
+Do you keep them in pairs or singles?
+Let us know.